pascalandy/gladiators-mastermind/README.md

   - Which field(s) are you looking for help and support
   - Why do you want to join a mastermind group?

-## Values
+### Values

 - Let be brutally honest with each other, live with the tension
 - Contribution first, what I can get second

-## Our commitment as a group
+### Our commitment as a group

 - Every 2 weeks
 - Replacement if you have to leave
 - Lucky 7
 - Yearly meeting
 - Share question via email (PM)

-## What is a Master Mind Group ?
-It’s the coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.

-« When we listen to the advice of other smart people, who want to help you, you will be at an economic advantage. »

-## My 3 conditions to invest energy in this mastermind
+### My 3 conditions to invest energy in this mastermind
 1. Be surrounded by people in different industries.
 2. Attend the Master Mind Group every 1 or 2 weeks.
 3. Meet once a year in person and celebrate our dedication.

+#### What is a Master Mind Group?
+It’s the coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.

+« When we listen to the advice of other smart people, who want to help you, you will be at an economic advantage. »

 Cheers!
 Pascal